 - community sentence – time spent working unpaid in the community

 There is a limit on the amount of time given as a sentence for young people in the youth court.
 Ideally, most courts would want to refrain from giving a custodial sentence, however there are circumstances when imprisonment is the best option.
 This is usually when:

 - the crime is too serious to treat in any other way

 - it is a repeat of a crime or the accused has committed crime before

-The young person may receive a Detention Training Order (DTO) which can last anywhere between 4 months and 2 years.
+The young person may receive a Detention Training Order (DTO), which can last anywhere between four months and two years.
 A DTO is served in two parts; the first half of the sentence being served in custody, the second half being served under supervision in the community.
 This is known as a good method of slowly integrating the young person back in to a society where he/she will refrain from committing another crime.

 Serious Crime Sentences

 If a young person has been found guilty of murder, they are given something known as a ‘Section 90’ sentence by the youth court.
-This is when the YP is given a minimum amount of time to spend in custody.
+This is when the young person is given a minimum amount of time to spend in custody.
 Parole is not available unless the parole board believes the young person will not commit another crime.
-After release, the young person will be under supervision for the remainder of their lives.
+After release, the young person will be under supervision for the remainder of their life.